LNG is cold (when it should be cool)

 How many natural gas presentations have you seen yet?
 The last series of speeches I saw was as exciting as watching paint dry – and that was me as a gas professional.
 Imagine how nonprofessionals must feel in there.
 There are no iconic presenters like Steve Jobs or Tom Peters.
 There is no rock star like entrepreneurs like Richard Branson or James Dyson.
 Where are the rabid, flesh-eating opinion makers like Seth Godin or Guy Kawasaki that will rock the crowd on the tune of Natural Gas?

-The truth is that Natural Gas still suffers from its long acquired image as the poor cousin of oil.
+The truth is that Natural Gas still suffers from its long-acquired image as the poor cousin of oil.
 Not because it’s inferior as a primary energy source (I would argue to the contrary) but firstly because it’s much harder to handle than the black gold and secondly because it’s still a carbon-based fuel which does not endear it to the tree huggers.
 Hardly anyone notices it for its great qualities.

-For those of you coming on my blog for the first time.
+For those of you coming to my blog for the first time.
 I believe that LNG is THE next big, important liquid fuel of the planet.
 I do not believe that LNG will be confined to niche applications (as it is today) or be some bridging solution.
-No, I believe that the planet will be powered with LNG for quite a while and that it will come to play a role comparable or even more important than diesel today.
+No, I believe that the planet will be powered with LNG for quite a while and that it will come to play a role comparable to or even more important than diesel today.

 Let’s compare LNG to diesel for a second then.
 Both of them are hydrocarbons.
 Both of them are liquids.
 Both of them are combustibles.
 So far for the similarities.